pmelsted/bifrost/README.md

 * [Cmake](https://cmake.org/) 2.8.12 or later
 * [Zlib](https://zlib.net/)

 All can be downloaded and installed by following the instructions on their respective websites.
-It is most likely that at least few of them are available via a package manager for your operating system:
+It is most likely all are available via a package manager for your operating system:

 * Ubuntu/Debian:
 ```